-Dr. Chasse says every dog is different when it comes to how quickly acupuncture will work.
+Dr Chasse says every dog is different when it comes to how quickly acupuncture will work.
 However, she says most clients notice a difference after just one treatment.
-Other times, it can take 3-5 sessions to really get the most benefit from it.
+Other times, it can take three to five sessions to really get the most benefit from it.
 It also depends on the condition being treated, as well as how cooperative the dog is for treatments.

 How does dog acupressure work?

 For dogs afraid of needles, acupressure can be a better alternative.
-Different than acupuncture, acupressure uses pressure instead of needles on the same specific points targeted during an acupuncture session.
+Different from acupuncture, acupressure uses pressure instead of needles on the same specific points targeted during an acupuncture session.

 Where Are The Pressure Points On Dogs?

-“As just a few examples, there are a number of points located on either side of the spinal cord in a dog called the Bladder points,” says Dr. Chasse.
-She explains that the Bladder points make up the Bladder channel, which runs from the head to the tail.
+“As just a few examples, there are a number of points located on either side of the spinal cord in a dog called the bladder points,” says Dr Chasse.
+She explains that the bbladder points make up the bladder channel, which runs from the head to the tail.
 Each point along this channel has a different use and can target internal organs, such as the liver, kidney, and heart.
-The Bladder channel is also a common channel targeting back pain, and it helps break up tight muscles along the back.
+The bladder channel is also a common channel targeting back pain, and it helps break up tight muscles along the back.

-Additionally, Dr. Chasse reveals that a point called Governor Vessel 20 (GV 20) sits atop a dog’s head and helps with relaxation.
+Additionally, Dr Chasse reveals that a point called the Governor Vessel 20 (GV 20) sits atop a dog’s head and helps with relaxation.
 She says it’s possible a dog may become so relaxed during acupuncture that they will fall asleep.